 New Pathology Partnership

-We are in the process of creating a collaborative partnership between three of our trusts – Calderdale and Huddersfield NHS Foundation Trust, Leeds Teaching Hospitals NHS Trust, and Mid Yorkshire Teaching NHS Trust.
+Across WYAAT, we are in the process of creating a collaborative partnership between three of our trusts – Calderdale and Huddersfield NHS Foundation Trust, Leeds Teaching Hospitals NHS Trust, and Mid Yorkshire Teaching NHS Trust – to support changes to how some specialist pathology services are provided across our region.

-Bradford Teaching Hospitals NHS Foundation Trust, Airedale NHS Foundation Trust and Harrogate and District NHS Foundation Trust already exist under a ‘joint venture’ (which is another name for a collaborative partnership) for the delivery of their laboratory services, which has key benefits including driving improvement in economies of scale and improved performance.
+Our other WYAAT hospitals - Bradford Teaching Hospitals NHS Foundation Trust, Airedale NHS Foundation Trust and Harrogate and District NHS Foundation Trust - already exist under a ‘joint venture’ (which is another name for a collaborative partnership) for the delivery of their laboratory services.

 Laboratory Information Management System (LIMS)